world Expo 2025 taiwan Brighter Futures

 Connecting the past, present, and future

 The world expo invites countries to build pavilions in the host city, capturing each country’s dedication to sustainability.
 Through this pavilion I tell the story of Taiwan’s dedication to the Earth beginning from is aboriginal past to the modern inventions today.
-I created assets beginning from the physical space, to the items in the merchandise store, to the UI of the quiz interface in the space.
+I created assets beginning from the physical space, to the UI of the quiz interface in the space.

 Representing a country abroad